sanskrit-lexicon/CORRECTIONS/ngram/readme.md

 5. Word should not be in 'PD', because of high frequency of compounds.

 6. Word should not be able to split in such a way that both the components are found in headwords list.

+7. Word should not be in 'IEG, because of high frequency of non-Sanskrit words.